We Specialise in Designing Tailormade Kenya Safaris

-Kenya is all about sleeping in the bush surrounded by wildlife and walking with tribes people.
+Kenya Safaris – Kenya is all about sleeping in the bush surrounded by wildlife and walking with tribes people.
 The natural environment and cultural heritage are almost unmatched in Africa.
-For many, Kenya Safaris mean wildlife and up to a million wildebeest and zebra migrate across the Southern section of the country every year attracting an entourage of predators.
+For many, a Kenya Safari means wildlife and up to a million wildebeest and zebra migrate across the Southern section of the country every year attracting an entourage of predators.

 Situated Southwest of Kenya, covering an area of 1 510 square km, the Masai Mara is a land of breathtaking vistas, abundant wildlife, and endless plains.
 The Masai Mara is home to an excellent year-round concentration of game and is renowned for its annual visit by the two million animals that make up the Great Migration.